-The project must start by 1st December 2025 or as otherwise stated by Xjenza Malta.
-The project duration is of 24 months. without the possibility of an extension.
+The project must start by 1st December 2025 in the grant agreement or as otherwise stated by Xjenza Malta.
+The project should be a single stage project with a duration of 24 months. without the possibility of an extension.

 9.2 Project Grant